viamrobotics/docs/docs/fleet/provision.md

 To parse the readings and provide tailored guidance to a ship's captain, the company writes their own proprietary application which includes live analytics and speech generation for conveying advice to the captain.

 Using `agent-provisioning`, this company can ship their machines directly to customers with `viam-agent` installed.
-When a customer sets up their machine, the provisioning subsystem installs `viam-server`.
+When a customer sets up their machine, `viam-agent` installs `viam-server`.
 By having the end customer set up the machine, the company:

 - eliminates per-device setup and individualization at the factory